 What can you do to help?

-We’d also love your help in raising funds for Kidney Health NZ.
-You can donate to the cause on their webpage or look out for the next challenge the EAS team decide to take on and make a contribution to our fundraising.
+You can also donate to Kidney Health NZ on their webpage or look out for the next challenge the EAS team decide to take on and make a contribution to our fundraising.